Intelligent Retail Planning at Slowear

 - User types: Retail and merchandise manager, senior controllers, supply chain managers

-Full Retail Planning with the Board decision-making platform
+Full Retail Planning with the Board Intelligent Planning Platform

-Slowear needed to adopt a comprehensive approach to link all of its planning and analytics steps, from the Strategic Plan to the daily replenishment in-store.
+Slowear needed to adopt a comprehensive approach to link all of its planning steps, from the Strategic Plan to the daily replenishment in-store.
 Luca Berga, Merchandise Director at Slowear, explains:

 "Board was already present within our company and our people were familiar with the software.
 We already used Board to manage some parts of the retail planning process and had experienced the great flexibility and simplicity of the platform.
 That’s why we decided to rely on Board – supported by consultancy partner PwC – to implement a full retail planning process.
 It proved to be the best solution for our needs."